Alina Margolis-Edelman: Career

 Completing her education, Margolis-Edelman became a pediatrician, working in the Łódź Pediatric Clinic.
 She specialized in diseases of the kidney and juvenile diabetes, establishing a clinic in Rąbka.
 She conducted research into these diseases and published her findings.
-In 1951, Margolis-Edelman had her son Alexander and five years later, gave birth to the couples' daughter, Anna.
+In 1951, Margolis-Edelman had her son Alexander and five years later, gave birth to the couple's daughter, Anna.
 In the midst of preparing for her habilitation, the 1968 Polish political crisis unleashed a new wave of antisemitism and Margolis-Edelman was not allowed to defend her thesis.
 She and her children fled to France, but her husband remained in Łódź, providing humanitarian services to anyone in need.
 Unable to convince the French university to accept her Polish degree, she began her studies all over again and worked in a laboratory analyzing the blood of rats to earn a living.

 After five years of study, Margolis-Edelman re-earned her ability to practice medicine and became head of the chemistry department where she worked and practicing pediatrics at the Necker-Enfants Malades Hospital.
 She also worked in the Maternal-Infant Protection Service in Seine-Saint-Denis, as well as serving the communes of Aubervilliers and La Courneuve.
 In 1978, she began working with Doctors Without Borders, on hospital ships with Vietnamese boat people, work that was later officially recognized by the Vietnamese government.
 When Bernard Kouchner left the organization, he and Margolis-Edelman co-founded Doctors of the World.
 She participated in medical missions to such places as Afghanistan, Chad, El Salvador, Guatemala, Lebanon, and Nicaragua.